 End result: not only are we getting extra switches in our network (we could protect ourselves against that with BPDU guard), now we’re getting switches that require trunked ports.
 The dividing line between the networking team and the server team is thus getting very blurry and they have to start working together to ensure that the server and network settings are aligned and that the new virtual switches deployed in the Data Center do not destroy its design or disrupt its operations.

 To make the second task easier, Cisco introduced the Nexus 1000V software.
 It’s a NX-OS control plane implementation running as a virtual machine on VMware ESX.
 Nexus 1000V uses VMware API to control distributed VMware ESX switches and presents the network engineers the familiar NX-OS CLI and feature set (in-depth description of Nexus 1000V is available in the chapter 9 of the NX-OS and Cisco Nexus Switching book).

-You'll learn more about networking aspects of the new Data Center architectures in my Data Center 3.0 for Networking Engineers webinar (buy a recording or yearly subscription).
-A very high-level description of server virtualization is also available in the Next-generation IP Services webinar.
+You'll learn more about networking aspects of the new Data Center architectures in the Data Center Infrastructure for Networking Engineers webinar.